Can you really paint furniture without sanding? That seems to be what every single Chalk Style Paint brand wants you to believe.

 During this cleaning step you can do some safe sanding by using a sanding sponge to help you remove any grime.
 This way you can "sand" without the dusty mess.
 The goal here is to have a clean and gloss-free surface for the paint to stick.

-sanding block4.
-Use a Deglosser
+4. Use a Deglosser

 If your piece still has a sheen my favorite product to prep furniture without sanding is to use Miss Lillian's First Step Prep.
 This stuff is potent so make sure you grab your gloves.
 Spray it onto a sponge and gently wipe across your wood surface and you will see your gloss finish disappear so that your paint will stick forever.

 Look.
 We all want to know how to paint furniture without sanding.
 Its alluring.
 It's easy.
 We all want to just jump right into the fun part, the painting and creative part.
-BUT. there is nothing worse than doing all of that work and having your paint flake off (not in a good funky farmhouse way), or having ugly spots show through your masterpiece.
+BUT. there is nothing worse than doing all of that work and having your paint flake off (not in a good funky farmhouse way), or having ugly spots show through your masterpiece.Β

 If you don't get off that grime or that shiny finish your paint won't stick.
 That's it.
 End of Story.
 Mic Drop.
 Finis.